Online Linear Programming: Dual Convergence, New Algorithms, and Regret Bounds: Problem Formulation

 in which online objective value depends on the policy $\bm{\pi}$.
+The quantity $R_n^*$ assumes the full knowledge of the realization (of the randomness), and it is also known as \textit{hindsight oracle} in the literature of online learning and robust optimization.
 In this paper, we consider a fixed $m$ and large $n$ regime, and focus on the worst-case gap between the online and offline objective.
-Specifically, we define the \textit{regret}
+We define the \textit{regret}

 and the \textit{worst-case regret}